tsujamin/Comp2500-Brooks-Law/notes.md

    - Milestone B missed
    - Could have expected all stages delayed (18 mm left, add 6 men, still problem)

 # Communication overheads
   - As a project is partitioned into seperate tasks, teams must communicate between each other.
   - As the number of tasks and members in each task increases, complex intercommunication begins to dominate development time
   - Conferences between groups of stakeholders become a nightmare!
   - Can counteract division of work or addition of persons (diagram)

+ # Solutions:
+   - In and out of code documentation helps reduce the ramp-up time of new developers.
+    - This reduces the manual teaching of the system structure
+   - A consistant build environment (using vagrant/vm's) gives all dev's consistant prepared build environments
+   - The definition of consistant interfaces between programing modules decreases inter-partition communication

+   - Adding men to a late project isnt a silver bullet to delayed projects.